Key Takeaways

 Before immersing yourself in the best cold plunge, consider preparing your body to minimize shock and enhance the experience.
 Engage in light movements, such as yoga, stretching, or bodyweight exercises, to raise your core temperature.
 This helps improve circulation and makes the initial immersion less daunting.

 Mental preparation is just as important.
 Deep, controlled breathing before stepping into the water can reduce anxiety and help you transition smoothly into the cold.
-The Wim Hof breathing technique, which involves rhythmic inhalations and controlled exhalations, effectively builds tolerance to cold exposure.
+The Wim Hof breathing technique, which involves rhythmic inhalations and controlled exhalations, is effective for building tolerance to cold exposure.

 When stepping into the cold plunge, enter gradually but confidently.
 The initial shock may trigger rapid breathing, so focus on slow, controlled breaths to calm your nervous system.
 A good approach is the 4-4-4 breathing technique.
 Inhale for four seconds, then hold and exhale for four seconds each.
 This technique stabilizes your heart rate and promotes relaxation.